Day 1: Oslo

 Stavanger, the oil capital of Norway, has much to offer visitors.
-This dynamic, cosmopolitan town has a number of interesting museums - you will not be able to see them all in a day, but do make sure you visit the fascinating Norwegian Petroleum Museum by the harbour, and the quirky Canning Museum in the pretty Old Town.
+This dynamic, cosmopolitan town has a number of interesting museums - you will not be able to see them all in a day, but do make sure you visit the fascinating Norwegian Petroleum Museum by the harbour, and the Cannery Museum in the pretty Old Town.
 If you like art the Rogaland Art Museum is worth a visit too.
 Stavanger also boasts one of the best restaurant scenes in Norway, and exciting shopping is available in both Stavanger and nearby Sandnes.

 Day 6: Lysefjord and Preikestolen/Dalen

 Try and get up early to take the hike to Preikestolen, one of Norway's most popular walks (allow 2.5 hours to get to the top, and 1.5 hours to come back), then get on the ferry to Lysebotn at the very end of the beautiful, rugged Lysefjord.
 From here a little road climbs its way up the mountain via several hairpin bends to Sirdal.
 Note that the road is only open in summer, and the boat trip along Lysefjord requires advance booking.
 It is then a two-hour drive to Dalen, where you can stay overnight at the elegant Dalen Hotel, one of Norway's historic wooden hotels.